jamesrharwood/thesis/data/iv_changes.md

 intervention_fn_ids: [education, persuasion]
 stakeholder_ids: [developers]
 stage: development
+idea_count: 12
 ---

 For each item, authors may need to know the following:

-* What needs to be reported – a brief description could go in all resources (checklists, templates etc) with a longer description in the guidance itself.
+* What needs to be reported – a brief description could go in all resources (checklists, templates etc) with a longer description in the full guideline document.
 * Why the information is important, and to whom
 * Any circumstances where the item is not applicable and what to write
 * Indicate priority, and any circumstances that modify importance
 * Where the item can be reported, including beyond the main article body (e.g., section, table, figure, appendix)
 * What to write if an item wasn’t, or couldn’t be done
-* What to write if an item cannot be reported for external reasons
+* What to write if an item cannot be reported for external reasons.
+For example, if items cannot be reported because of intellectual property restrictions.
 * Examples, which could be real or generated, including:
   * examples of good _and_ bad reporting with explanations.
   * examples of concise or word-count-friendly reporting, perhaps in alternative formats like tables and figures.^JH^